-Even in 1888, Vincent seemed to understand that his artwork would maybe not speak to his generation as much to future generations; once he was dead, he may receive recognition.
+Even in 1888, Vincent seemed to understand that his artwork would maybe not speak to his generation as much to future generations; once he died, he may receive recognition.

-Even today, when we talk about the world’s greatest painters, Vincent Van Gogh is always up there with great painters such as Leonardo da Vinci, Rembrandt, and Michelangelo.
+Even today, when discussing the world’s greatest painters, Vincent Van Gogh is always up there with great painters such as Leonardo da Vinci, Rembrandt, and Michelangelo.
 He may never have received the recognition he deserved during his lifetime, but today his name and artwork are considered some of the most incredible artwork ever produced.

 Not only for Vincent Van Gogh will the ”sadness last forever” but also for all of us who lost this great artist at such a young age and in such a tragic way.
 We can celebrate him, his life, and the joy his artwork and paintings continue to bring to millions.